Sieboldianus/TagMaps/README.md

 ## Installation

+1. The recommended way to install the package is with `conda install tagmaps -c conda-forge`.
-1. The easiest way for Windows users is to download the newest pre-compiled build from [releases](../../releases) and run `tagmaps.exe`
+2. For Windows users, an alternative is to download the newest pre-compiled build from [releases](../../releases) and run `tagmaps.exe`
-2. The recommended way to install the package is with `conda install tagmaps`.
-Before, make sure that **conda-forge** is added as a channel: `conda config --add channels conda-forge`
 3. If you need to install with pip, it is recommended to install all dependencies first (e.g. Windows users: use [Gohlke wheels](<https://www.lfd.uci.edu/~gohlke/pythonlibs/>) if available) and then run `pip install tagmaps`

 See the [Documentation](https://ad.vgiscience.org/tagmaps/docs/user-guide/installation/) for a complete guide to setup tagmaps package in Windows 10.

 ## Documentation

 See the [tagmaps documentation](https://ad.vgiscience.org/tagmaps/docs/) for additional information, guides and tutorials.
+There is also an external [API Reference](https://ad.vgiscience.org/tagmaps/docs/api/tagmaps_.html) available.

 ## Quickstart

+1. Clone `resources` folder somewhere locally
-1. Place geotagged data in `/01_Input` subfolder
+2. Place geotagged data in `/01_Input` subfolder
-   - example data is available in the pre-compiled build zip-file above
+   - information on how to structure data is available in the [documentation](https://ad.vgiscience.org/tagmaps/docs/user-guide/use-your-own-data/)
-2. Output files will be saved in `/02_Output` (2 shapefiles in auto-selected UTM projection, one containing all tag cluster and one with the overall location clusters)
+3. Run `tagmaps` within folder `resources`.
+Output files will be saved to `/02_Output`
+   - 2 shapefiles in auto-selected UTM projection, one containing all tag cluster and one with the overall location clusters
-3. Visualize shapefiles, e.g. using ESRI ArcGIS (I haven't tried other GIS Software such as QGIS, but it should theoretically be possible..)
+3. Visualize shapefiles, e.g. using ESRI ArcGIS
    - download `BasemapLayout_World.mxd` from [resources folder](/resources/BasemapLayout_World.mxd) and replace missing links with 2 resulting Shapefiles in `/02_Output`
    - adjust minimum and maximum Font Sizes, Weighting Formula or other metrics to your needs.